webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 To place the eyeball within eyelids requires a ''clipping path'', which allows an object to render only when it appears within another shape.
-In this case, the shape is a free-form '''path''' whose '''d''' (''definition'') draws two curves that face each other:
+In this case, the shape is a free-form '''path''' whose '''d''' (''definition'') draws two curves that face each other.

 <syntaxhighlight lang="xml">
 <path